-The first step is assessing a person’s eligibility to join the NDIS.
-If eligible, an individual plan is developed which identifies a person’s short-term and future goals.
-The next step involves exploring and choosing the types of supports needed to achieve these goals.
+The first step is to work out whether you are eligible to join the NDIS.
+If eligible, you will develop an individual plan which identifies your short-term and future goals.
+The next step involves exploring and choosing the types of supports you need which are reasonable and necessary to achieve these goals.

-Family members and other important people can be involved in these sessions.
+Family members and other people who are important to you can be involved in this planning.